smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 - Random assignment of duties and resources.
 For example, randomly assigning judges to cases.
 - Choosing a representative sample for consensus mechanisms.

-For help with your specific use case, [contact us]() to connect with one of our Solutions Architects.
-You can also ask questions about Chainlink VRF on [Stack Overflow](https://stackoverflow.com/questions/ask?tags=chainlink). <!-- TODO: Add contact URLs -->
+For help with your specific use case, [contact us](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-footer) to connect with one of our Solutions Architects.
+You can also ask questions about Chainlink VRF on [Stack Overflow](https://stackoverflow.com/questions/ask?tags=chainlink).

 ## Supported networks